 As mentioned earlier, the kitchen’s function as the production of prosperity.
 Having your main kitchen outside of the house will make it hard for the Qi of prosperity to gather.

 Wealth is not the only aspect that will be affected.
 Some experts say that this setup can cause family members to live in different regions, making a family reunion difficult.
-However, this will not be a problem if you have an outdoor kitchen that’s barely used.
+However, this will not be a problem if you have an outdoor recreational kitchen that is used during special occasions/gatherings.